-Throughout north central Victoria, the landscape holds the imprint of thousands of generations of Aboriginal people that has created a rich cultural heritage for the region.
-European settlement had a profound impact on the land, biodiversity and water and has significantly affected Indigenous people.
+Throughout North Central region, the landscape holds the imprint of thousands of generations of Aboriginal people that has created a rich cultural heritage for the region.
+European settlement had a profound impact on the land, biodiversity and water and has significantly affected Aboriginal people.

-There are many important places for Aboriginal people across north central Victoria.
+There are many important places for Aboriginal people across the North Central region.
 These areas are important for various reasons including obtaining sustenance, expressing themselves artistically, passing on creation stories and cultural values, engaging in conflict, establishing alliances and social networks, trading goods, celebrating rites of passage and committing the departed to their final resting places.